Skip to content

 The standard pitch goes like this: your life is hectic, your time is flying, you feel overwhelmed.
 The solution?
 Meditate.
 Be present.
 Notice your breath.
 The minutes will feel longer.
 The rush will ease.
 The chaos will become manageable.

 And there's research that supports this, on the surface.
-Studies have shown that mindfulness meditation lengthens perceived duration.
+Mindfulness meditation does lengthen perceived duration.
 People who meditate report feeling that time passes more slowly.
-The mechanism seems to involve increased internally-oriented attention and reduced arousal, which together create a sense of temporal expansion.
+The mechanism involves increased internally-oriented attention and reduced arousal, which together create a sense of temporal expansion.

 But in 2025, a research team led by Dr. Matthew Hopkins at the University of Northampton published a study that complicated this picture significantly.
 They ran more than 300 participants through multiple experiments, carefully controlling for something that previous research hadn't adequately addressed: task repetition.